kessec/leapbunny/README.md

-# The LeapBunny Project
+# LeapBunny
-A continuation and expansion of LeapsterOS developed by Leapfrog Enterprises.
+### The unofficial continuation of the Leapster OS that came on the Leapster Explorer devices.

+#### Everything is written with the assummption that you are using the Kessec [Froggy](http://github.com/kessec/froggy) Board or something similar.